dncoyote/DSA-guides/Notes/Leetcode/6_LinkedList.md

 ```
 >Time Complexity - O(n log k)
 - n is the total number of elements across all lists
-- k is the numbder of lists.
+- k is the number of lists.
+- heap operations(poll and offer) take O(log k)

 >Space Complexity - O(k)
 - k is the number of lists, because we are storing up to k nodes in the heap at any point in time